 In 2005, a particular focus began to emerge when leaders of the Somali community in the UK requested training in Dialogue Facilitation.
-Their country had collapsed, and the community was divided on clan lines.
+Their country had collapsed, and the community was divided along clan lines.
 They believed that building trust within the diaspora would be a contribution to uniting the country when it became possible to return.

-Since 2011, when a transitional government was formed in Somalia, a significant number of those who had received the training returned to take part in the rebuilding process, at considerable risk to their lives.
+Since 2012, when a transitional government was formed in Somalia, a significant number of those who had received the training returned to take part in the rebuilding process, at considerable risk to their lives.
 The ‘Refugees as Re-Builders‘ course grew out of this initial training.

 Building on this model, AfR continues to support refugees who are working to reconcile their diaspora communities and contribute, where possible, to reconciliation in their countries of origin.

 This work is coordinated through weekly open online meetings to share news from home countries and report on developments in trust-building projects.

 Peter Riddell has worked with Initiatives of Change (IofC UK) organising trust-building programmes between people of different faiths based on shared ethical values, in particular with people who have suffered due to Britain’s colonial legacy.

 He is currently Convenor of IofC UK’s Agenda for Reconciliation programme, supporting refugees who wish to contribute to rebuilding their country of origin, with safe space for sharing, training and accompaniment.